-Some people get a symptom called steatorrhoea which is caused by fat in the poo.
-Poo can be pale, oily, smell horrible, float and be difficult to flush down the toilet.
+Some people get a symptom called steatorrhoea, which is pale poo that floats.
 This happens if your body can’t digest fat in your food properly – because the pancreas isn’t producing enough enzymes.
-Undigested food passing quickly through the body can also cause diarrhoea.
-Taking pancreatic enzyme supplements can help to relieve these symptoms.
+Taking pancreatic enzyme supplements can help to relieve steatorrhoea.

 Dehydration happens when the body loses more water than it takes in.
-It might happen if someone is sick a lot and can’t keep down any fluids, or if they have diarrhoea (runny, watery poo).
-It is especially a concern when someone has diabetes.
+It might happen if someone is sick a lot and can’t keep down any food or water, or if they have diarrhoea.

 Signs of dehydration include: